SajiJohnMiranda/DoCoreAI/README.md

 🎉 **You're all set to build smarter AI applications!**

 ---
-🤝 Collaborate
+🤝 How to Collaborate
-DoCoreAI is an active research initiative.
+DoCoreAI is an open research initiative.
 If you're:

 - A researcher or developer interested in LLM evaluation
 - A startup building GenAI tools